pdpipe/pdpipe/README.rst

 Pipeline Chaining
 ~~~~~~~~~~~~~~~~~

-PdPipeline stages can also be chained to other stages to create pipelines:
+Pipeline stages can also be chained to other stages to create pipelines:

 .. code-block:: python